dantoso/java/README.md

-# H1 Java exercises from my uni course
+# Java exercises from my uni course

+Exercises I used to practice my Java skills.

+## Concurrent merge sort

+Merge sort algorithm that runs concurrently using Thread inheritance.
+Each time the main array is split into a subarray a new thread is created with the responsibility to sort the subarray.